 What’s the most significant component that affects a project’s success most of all?
 Is it the project management methodology you implement?
 Or is it the experience of your developers?
 Or maybe it’s the effectiveness of the roadmap and tasks prioritization?
 While these factors are important, the number one component is the quality of your communication plan.

 Every stage of a software project’s life cycle requires information exchange.
 Getting the team’s thoughts on the roadmap of a new project.
 Conveying a review.
 Providing updates for the client.
 Planning a sprint.
 Delivering a demo.
 All of the stages of creating software require proper communication.

 - When and how do you contact them?

 - In what format?

 A proper communication plan covers these things and leaves no questions unanswered.

 We at Fulcrum Rocks believe in 100% transparency and effectiveness.
 And flawless communication is the basis for both.
-That’s why we create a communications layout for every project we work on
+That’s why we create a communication layout for every project we work on.

 It’s high time we share our expertise on the subject with you.
 Read on to find out what a communication plan is and how to write an effective one.
 We will also show you a real-life example we made for one of our projects.
 And we will give you a free communication plan template!